Codecademy/docs/content/ai/concepts/neural-networks/terms/Adam-Optimization/Adam-Optimization.md

 Traditional Gradient Descent is an optimization method used to minimize the loss function of a deep neural network by iteratively progressing toward the steepest descent defined by the negative of the gradient.
 It calculates the gradient using the entire dataset and makes a single update to the network parameters.
 This makes Traditional Gradient Descent computationally expensive and time-consuming for large datasets.

 ### Stochastic Gradient Descent (SGD):
 Stochastic Gradient Descent optimizes an objective function in the presence of randomness.
-At each step, SGD calculates an estimate of the gradient from a random subset of that data, called a mini-batch.
-By using mini-batches instead of the whole dataset, SGD is useful for calculating gradient descent over large datasets with many parameters.
+At each step, SGD calculates an estimate of the gradient using a random subset of the data, often called a mini-batch.
+By using mini-batches instead of the entire dataset, SGD is more efficient for large datasets with many parameters, allowing for faster and more scalable computations.
+However, the randomness can introduce noise into the optimization process, requiring careful tuning of hyperparameters.

 **Stochastic Gradient Descent with Momentum (SGD with Momentum):**
 This is stochastic gradient descent with a momentum term included in the algorithm.
 SGD with Momentum incorporates gradients from previously updated parameter steps to speed up gradient descent.
 The algorithm calculates the moving average (A.K.A. - exponentially weighted averages) of the gradient and uses the average to update network parameters.